-- 3.1 This Service may only be undertaken by competent Pharmacy staff (as outlined below) who must be under the supervision of the Responsible Pharmacist registered with the GPhC. - 3.2 The Pharmacist completing the CPPE Substance use and misuse training programme must have completed a self-declaration via PharmOutcomes to confirm completion of relevant CPPE substance misuse training within 3 months of commencing service provision. - 3.3 Staff who are deemed as suitably competent to undertake the Service must be recorded as such on the Pharmacy's local Standard Operating Procedure for Supervised Consumption. - 3.4 It is the responsibility of the Pharmacy to ensure that the staff undertaking the Service have received appropriate training, including completion of relevant CPPE Substance use and misuse programme.
+- 3.1 This Service may only be undertaken by competent Pharmacy staff (as outlined below) who must be under the supervision of the Responsible Pharmacist registered with the GPhC. - 3.2 The Responsible Pharmacist must have completed Safeguarding training to Level 2 and be DBSchecked in line with current guidance, which must be rechecked/updated in response to any legislative/best practice guidance changes.
+The Responsible Pharmacist must ensure the suitability of any Pharmacy staff who are one-to-one with a vulnerable service user. - 3.3 The Responsible Pharmacist must have completed self-declaration via PharmOutcomes to confirm completion of relevant CPPE substance misuse training within 3 months of commencing service provision. - 3.4 Staff who are deemed as suitably competent to undertake the Service must be recorded as such on the Pharmacy's local Standard Operating Procedure for Supervised Consumption.